 They learn to recognize ranks and the proper way to address them.

+This is on an as needed basis.
 There are a lot of variations between the different branches, so my best advice is simply to ask your service member about this one.

 This is just common sense.
 Hopefully.